 High-quality discus ranges from $18 up to $150 in price.
 When buying discus fish for under $18, you need to be careful.
 Low-quality Discus fish are typically very small.

-Anorexia, eye cloudiness, ascites, excessive body mucus, frayed dorsal fin and tail rot, discus fish suffered from mortality.
+Anorexia, eye cloudiness, ascites, excessive body mucus, frayed dorsal fin and tail rot, and discus fish suffered from mortality.
 They underwent clinical, postmortem, disease, bacterial and mycotic tests to explain the mortality causative agents.

-Some specific external and internal disease in a Discus fish include Rapid Breathing, Fungal Infections (External), Parasitic Anchor Worms (External), Discus Plague (External), Cloudy Eye Infection (External), Columnaris Disease (External or Internal), Fish Tuberculosis (Internal), Dropsy and Popeye (Internal), Hexamitiasis (Internal), Tapeworms (Internal).
+Some specific external and internal diseases in a Discus fish include Rapid Breathing, Fungal Infections (External), Parasitic Anchor Worms (External), Discus Plague (External), Cloudy Eye Infection (External), Columnaris Disease (External or Internal), Fish Tuberculosis (Internal), Dropsy and Popeye (Internal), Hexamitiasis (Internal), Tapeworms (Internal).
 This information is important in discus fish care

-Also see our guide about Discus fish
+Also, see our guide about Discus fish